 How to Blog Consistently: 7 Phases to Success

-Do it and you can really win big.
+Don’t do it and fail miserably.
+Do it and you can win big.

-Overloaded with work
+- Overloaded with work

-Out of ideas
+- Out of ideas

-Just dread the task altogether.
+- Dread the task altogether.

 Phase 1: Mastering Your Mental Game